 Qin Shi Huang worked quickly to unify his conquered people across a vast territory that was home to several different cultures and languages.

 One of the most important outcomes of the Qin conquest was the standardization of non-alphabetic written script across all of China, replacing the previous regional scripts.
 This script was simplified to allow faster writing, useful for record keeping.

 The new script enabled parts of the empire that did not speak the same language to communicate together, and led to the founding of an imperial academy to oversee all texts.
-As part of the university effort, older philosophical texts were confiscated and restricted (though not destroyed, as accounts during the Han Dynasty would later claim).
+As part of the academic effort, older philosophical texts were confiscated and restricted (though not destroyed, as accounts during the Han Dynasty would later claim).

 Recommended for you

 The Qin also standardized weights and measures, casting bronze models for measurements and sending them to local governments, who would then impose them on merchants to simplify trade and commerce across the empire.
 In conjunction with this, bronze coins were created to standardize money across the regions.

 With these Qin advances, for the first time in their history, the various warring states in China were unified.
 The name China, in fact, is derived from the word Qin (which was written as Ch'in in earlier Western texts).